 There is no statutory limit on the number of Honorary Members that can be elected in any year, and there is no constraint on the time or frequency of such elections.

 Short citations appear in the September 2013 issue (No.428) of the Society’s Newsletter:

+**New:** There is no statutory limit on the number of Honorary Members that can be elected in any year, and there is no constraint on the time or frequency of such elections.

+Short citations will appear in the September 2014 issue (No.439) of the Society’s Newsletter: